Fazzani/mui-bug/README.md

-# Mui syled component bug
+# Mui styled component bug

 `NOTE`: react-controls is the library consumed by the client